perry2008084/Resume/resume_en_detail.md

 ACloud is a startup, as a senior frontend engineer, I usually do the works below:

-1. as a core frontend engineer, develop the IoT PaaS platform web apps(PC and mobile)
+1. develop the IoT device management system(PC and mobile)
-2. new web technology investigation and improve the frontend work flow
+2. investigate new web technology and improve the frontend work flow
+3. make some tools to improve work efficiency

 ## Skypine (2014 ~ 2016)

 As a software engineer, develop the automobile multimedia system apps with C++ and java.(Wince and Android platform).
+Also train new team members.

-## Fujitsu (2012 ~ 2014)
+## Fujitsu Nanjing (2012 ~ 2014)

 As a fullstack engineer, develop the Fujitsu enterprise-class storage server's web management system, with html/jquery/bootstrap/c++/cgi.

 # Project Experience
-TODO:

 ## Train booking Web App

+The project is for bussines and personal to book train tickets.

+As the project owner, develop and maintain PC/H5/mobile App, used react/vue/react-native.
+With Agile, we keep delivering every two weeks and also keep high quality.

 ## Travel Apply Web App

+The project is for bussiness to apply the travel request.

+As the project owner, develop and maintain PC web app, uesd angular/ng-zorro.
+With two team members,we collaborate release this project as MVP(minimum viable product) in one month, and we received praise from customer and manager.

 ## Customer Management Portal

-## Operator Administrator Portal
+The project is for business customer's administrator to manage the configuration.

+As the project owner, develop and maintain PC web app, used angular/ng-zorro/vue.js.
+We use the angular as main framework, and tried using vue.js to develop some pages then intergrated into the project.

-### IoT PaaS Platform Web App(PC)
+## IoT Device Management Web App(PC)

 IoT device connection management platform, used for IoT device data collection, data visualization and other management function.

-I build this web app from zero, used Angularjs/bootstrap/gulp.
+As the only one frontend software engineer build this web app from zero to one, used Angularjs/bootstrap/gulp.
 After two years iteration, then refactor with React/React-router/Redux/Ant-design.

-### IoTBox Web App(Mobile)
+## IoTBox Web App(Mobile)

-IoT PaaS Platform Web App for mobile, we used React/React-router/Redux/Ant-design mobile as the tech stack.
+IoT device management web app for mobile, we used React/React-router/Redux/Ant-design mobile as the tech stack.

-### Some SaaS based on Iot PaaS
+## Some SaaS Apps based on IoT PaaS

-With the PaaS, I developed some SaaS web apps on logistics, industrial field with GIS/echarts.
+Based on IoT device management system, developed some SaaS web apps on logistics, industrial field, used mapbox/amap/leaflet/echarts.
+The project received many related industry's customers.

 # Thanks
 Thanks for reading my resume, looking forward to working with you.